hurry07/flash/README.txt

 Hi,

+This is an Flash to Html5 or Cocos2d-x conver application.

 I am an developer of android/html/java/cpp, and I am working on flash exporting recently, here is part of my job.
 It is a demo for transform a flash animation to an html5 page.
 It works fine on my Mac pro + flash cs6 + Chrome